IgnasKav/aquawise-ui/.kanbn/tasks/fix-auth-dialogs.md

 - [x] fix login dialog
 - [x] fix company register dialog
-- [ ] fix admin register page
+- [x] fix admin register page
-- [ ] try to animate dialog size change
 - [ ] in company register form on success- display toast
+- [ ] move company register to a new page and remove dialog view switching
+- [x] move authmodal to app directory
+- [ ] refactor user register form, don't register user using useAuth, create mutationFn instead which would save user.
+Also this endpoint should be used for saving admins and simple users.